Sue Snell: 2013 film

 Gabriella Wilde was cast as Sue in 2013 version of Carrie.
 In concordance to the novel, Sue is pregnant at the end of the film.
 When she enters the White house, Carrie at first contemplates killing her but lets her go.
 When she begins bringing the house down Sue attempts to get her out of it.
 Carrie is able to sense that Sue is pregnant with a girl and saves her life by telekinetically sending her out of the house.
 After the events of the prom, she is summoned to court to help uncover what role Carrie played.
 In the following voice-over, she admits that Carrie caused the disaster, and blames everyone else, including herself, for instigating it.
 After that, she visits Carrie's vandalized grave and puts a white rose on it and leaves.
-Later, the headstone cracks and Carrie's scream is heard.
+Later, the headstone cracks and Carrie's enraged scream is heard.

 In an alternate ending, Sue is seen in the hospital giving birth, when suddenly a bloody hand comes out of the birth canal and grabs her.
 Sue then wakes up screaming in her mother's arms, still visibly pregnant.